The Frequency Shift and Q of Disordered Superconducting RF Cavities: Anomalies in and Maximum

 In addition, $\sigma_2^{(2)}-\sigma_1^{(2)}>0$ implying that the frequency shift is negative just below $T_c$.
-The authors of Ref.~\onlinecite{kle94a} compared their results with calculations of the conductivity based on Mattis--Bardeen theory in the dirty limit.~\cite{mat58} They adjusted $T_c$ and the gap to fit the experimental data.
-Our analysis incorporates the roles of gap anisotropy and disorder to to account for both the suppression of $T_c$ and the gap amplitude in order to obtain a consistent theory for the effects of disorder on $T_c$, $\Delta$ and the conductivity as a function of the quasiparticle scattering rate $1/\tau$.
-Our analysis yields $1/\tau T_{c_0}\simeq 10$, implying that the samples studied were in the cross-over region between weak and strong disorder.
+The authors of Ref.~\onlinecite{kle94a} compared their results with calculations of the conductivity based on Mattis--Bardeen theory in the dirty limit~\cite{mat58}.
+They adjusted $T_c$ and the gap to fit the experimental data.
+Our analysis incorporates the roles of gap anisotropy and disorder to account for both the suppression of $T_c$ and the gap amplitude in order to obtain a consistent theory for the effects of disorder on $T_c$, $\Delta$ and the conductivity as a function of the quasiparticle scattering rate $1/\tau$.
+Our analysis yields $\tau_0/\tau \simeq 1.6$, implying that the samples studied were in the cross-over region between weak and strong disorder~\footnote{The dimensionaless scattering rate can be expressed in terms of other known or measured parameters: $2\pi\tau T_{c_0}\rightarrow2\pi\tau \kb T_{c_0}/\hbar=(\ell/\xi_0)$, where $\ell=v_f\tau$ is the elastic mean free path in the normal metal, and $\xi_0=\hbar v_f/2\pi\kb T_{c_0}$ is the the superconducting coherence length in the clean limit.}.